nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 4a.
-ResearchRoster is unable to write to file.
+ResearchRoster is unable to write to the text file.

     * 4a1.
 ResearchRoster shows an error message.